 “Lin writes provocative prose poems, fragments of arguments designed to persuade readers (or designed not to persuade them) that art should be relaxingly meaningless….
-(T... [continued in Reviews below]”—Publishers Weekly
+(T)his new volume owes much... [continued in Reviews below]”—Publishers Weekly

 A modular, easy-to-read relaxation device

 How do we read a book as an object in a network, in a post-book, post-reading, meta-data environment?
 Seven Controlled Vocabularies models a generic book, a kind of field guide to the arts, wherein distinctions between various aesthetic disciplines are relaxed or dissolved and where avant-garde notions of difficulty are replaced with more relaxing and ambient formats such as yoga, disco, and meditation.
 Each of the book’s seven sections is devoted to a particular art form—film, photography, painting, the novel, architecture, music, and theory—and includes both text and found photographs as it explores the idea of what it means to be a book in an era when reading is disappearing into a diverse array of cultural products, media formats, and aesthetic practices.
 Seven Controlled Vocabularies will be available in a variety of print and electronic book delivery systems and formats.